 The Trustees still agree that there’s just not enough money to keep funding Medicare.

-They estimate that the depletion date for the HI trust fund is 2028, two years more than last year's report.
+They estimate that the depletion date for the HI trust fund is 2031, three years later than last year's projection.
 (To clarify, the HI trust fund is what funds Medicare Part A. Parts B and D are funded separately by the SMI trust fund.)

 But still… things aren’t looking that great for Medicare.

 The trustees explain that the changes that need to happen to eliminate the deficit are pretty extreme.
-They give two options:
+They give two options (page 33):

 They do say that the changes could happen gradually, but they'd have to be higher in that case compared to just doing it immediately.